Latency in System Design

 Transmission mediums: Transmission medium is the physical path between the start and endpoints.
 So system latency depends on the type of medium used to transmit requests.
 Transmission mediums like WAN and Fiber Optic Cables are widely used, but each medium has limitations.

-Propagation: It refers to the amount of time required for a packet to travel from one source to another.
-So system latency highly depends on the distance between communicating nodes.
+Propagation: System latency highly depends on the distance between communicating nodes.
 Farther the nodes are located, more the latency.

-Routers: Routers are an essential component in communication and take some time to analyze the header information of a packet.
+Routers: Routers take some time to analyze the header information of a packet.
 So latency depends on how efficiently router processes the request.
 Router to router hop increases the system latency.

 Storage delays: System latency also depends on the type of storage system used, as it may take some time to process and return data.
 So accessing stored data can increase latency of the system.